ddurschlag/flect/readme.md

 ## Introduction

-Flect is a library for describing TypeScript types uses JavaScript objects.
+Flect is a library for describing TypeScript types using JavaScript objects.
 These types can be reified into TypeScript types, as well as being used for tasks like validation and dependency injection.

 ## Inspiration